 Blue Rock Water Company is pleased to report that your drinking water complies with federal and state drinking water quality standards.
-This report summarizes the company's 2022 water quality testing program.
-We regret to report that our Tala Point water system violated the maximum contaminant level for a manganese.
+This report summarizes the company's 2024 water quality testing program.
+We regret to report that our Tala Point water system had a magnanese exceedance.